goshiphq/goship-cms/content/articles/large-item-shipping.md

 ---
-title: Large Item Shipping
+title: "Large Item Shipping "
 image: https://storage.googleapis.com/goshiprepo/prod/articles/images/large-item-shipping.jpg
 description: GoShip's large item shipping allows you to ship oversize or heavy items and packages with ease.
 Learn more about our shipping services and get a free quote today!
-keywords: large item shipping
+keywords: large item shipping, How to Ship Large Items?
+What is the best way to ship large items?
 ---
 # Large Item Shipping